AgPipeline/Organization-info/README.md

 By appropriate commenting and other documentation, this problem can be avoided.

 # Coding Standards
-Coding standards are most efective when they don't cause a large burden for developers.
+Coding standards are most effective when they don't cause a large burden for developers.
 If coding standards can be applied through the use of tools, that is the recommended approach to take.

 ## Python